Chamberonne catchment

 Besides the major initiatives led by the Canton of Vaud, there exist various activities carried out by individual research groups at UNIL and EPFL.
 Some of them are listed below.

-The UNIL hydrology group (P. Benettin) has deployed sensors at 4 locations on the Mèbre and Sorge and a weather station on the Géopolis building.
-Weekly samples of rainwater and streamwater are also collected for chemical analyses.
+• The UNIL hydrology group (Paolo Benettin) has deployed sensors at 4 locations on the Mèbre and Sorge and a weather station on the Géopolis building.
+Weekly samples of rainwater and streamwater are also collected for chemical analyses since the Fall 2024.
 Ongoing master projects aim at sampling water and sediments during storm events.

-The EPFL UrbanTwins project (P. Perona and R. Bernier-Latmani) has deployed several sensors along the Sorge tributary to study the impact of EPFL campus on streamwater.
+• The EPFL UrbanTwins project (Paolo Perona and Rizlan Bernier-Latmani) has deployed several sensors along the Sorge tributary to study the impact of EPFL campus on streamwater.
+The data is available online on the EPFL Water Portal.

-The UNIL group led by Céline Weyermann and previously by Nicolas Estoppey deployed passive samplers at many locations on the Chamberonne waters to identify point pollution sources along the river (Pfeiffer et al., 2024, in french).
+• The UNIL group led by Céline Weyermann and previously by Nicolas Estoppey deployed passive samplers at many locations on the Chamberonne waters to identify point pollution sources along the river.

-The former EPFL ECHO lab (A. Rinaldo) used to operate 4 discharge gauging stations a meteo station on campus and a pluviometer and collected about 7 years of data from 2012 to 2019.
+• The former EPFL ECHO lab (Andrea Rinaldo) used to operate 4 discharge gauging stations a meteo station on campus and a pluviometer and collected about 7 years of data from 2012 to 2019.

 Publications